project-meucci/thimm.github.io/docs/Agtech - So What?/Designing-crops-to-change-the-plant-based-food-system-matt-crisp-benson-hill.md

 ---
-title: Designing Crops to Change the Plant-Based Food System - Matt Crisp, Benson Hill
+title: Designing Crops To Change The Plant Based Food System Matt Crisp Benson Hill
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-08-25)